Eric Turnnessen Composer

 Timpani (1) Percussion (1 player)

+There are 4 timpani drums and they are the standard concert sizes of 23", 26", 29" and 32".
 For percussion the following instruments are available: Suspended Cymbal, Cymbals, Snare Drum, Bass Drum, Mark Tree, Triangle, Xylophone, Glockenspiel

 You're not required to use all the instruments.
 You should not write for any instruments that aren't in this lineup.
 Be mindful of logistics when writing for percussion.
 There's only 1 player and so they can't play two things at once and need time to move between instruments.